MooseSaeed/nuxt-midlevel-bootcamp-feature-challenge/README.md

     - Define a page transition named `blur` and it should have the mode `out-in`.
     - Define a layout transition named `blur` and it should have the mode `out-in`.

-> 💡 HINT: The blur effect styles are already in place.
+> 💡 HINT: The blur effect CSS styles are already in place.

 ## Other Considerations

 - If you see the `data-test` attribute in the boilerplate don't remove it.
 If you remove it, your code may be invalid for the certificate.
--

 - Do not delete or modify the `/server/plugins/doNotChange.ts` file.

 - TailwindCSS is preinstalled and with default config.
 It might be helpful for you if you want to have some styles.
 Or if you'd like to see a pretty result as you develop.
-You can use the following semantic classes that have been included: `TODO-class-1`, `TODO-class-2`

 - It is NOT necessary to have the exact same styles as in the GIF above, or even any styles at all.